Generic Name and Formulations:

 Pulmonary veno-occlusive disease: not recommended.
 PAH secondary to sickle cell anemia.
 Underlying conditions that could be affected by vasodilatory effects (eg, concomitant antihypertensive therapy, BP<90/50, fluid depletion, severe left ventricular outflow obstruction, autonomic dysfunction).
+Risk of non-arteritic anterior ischemic optic neuropathy; monitor for sudden vision loss.
 Retinitis pigmentosa.
 Anatomical penile deformation.
 Predisposition to priapism.
-Severe renal or hepatic impairment.
+Severe hepatic impairment.
 Active peptic ulcer.
 Bleeding disorders.
 Elderly.
 Pregnancy (Cat.B).
 Nursing mothers.

 See Contraindications.
 Hypotension with nitrates.
 Concomitant potent CYP3A4 inhibitors (eg, ketoconazole, itraconazole, ritonavir): not recommended.
-Potentiated by inhibitors of CY3A4 or CYP2C9, or cimetidine; may need dose adjustment.
-Antagonized by CYP3A4 inducers (eg, rifampin), bosentan; may need to adjust dose.
-Concomitant α-blockers (eg, doxazosin) may cause symptomatic hypotension (monitor BP).
+Potentiated by inhibitors of CY3A4 or CYP2C9.
+Antagonized by CYP3A4 inducers.
+Concomitant α-blockers (eg, doxazosin) or amlodipine may cause symptomatic hypotension (monitor BP).
 Potentiates bleeding risk with Vit.
 K antagonists.
 Concomitant Viagra or other PDE5 inhibitors: not recommended.

-Epistaxis, headache, GI upset, flushing, insomnia, erythema, dyspnea worsened, rhinitis, sinusitis, myalgia, pyrexia, paresthesia; hypotension, vision or hearing loss, priapism.
+Epistaxis, headache, dyspepsia, flushing, insomnia, erythema, dyspnea worsened, rhinitis, sinusitis, myalgia, pyrexia, paresthesia; hypotension, vision or hearing loss, priapism, vaso-occlusive crisis.